 We are the Oxford University Geography Society, a student-run society based at the University of Oxford which is open to anyone with an interest in geography.

 We feel the Society has an important role to play within the University, and aim to bring together a diverse community of geographers and non-geographers through a range of social and academic events.
 Our aim is threefold: to promote geography within Oxford University through speaker events, debates and seminars; to provide a social setting for students of all years groups and subjects; and to encourage and accommodate career opportunities for students studying geography.

-The Society’s constitution can be found below:
+The Society's Constitution can be found here: